theotherp/nzbhydra2/readme.md

 After a while your browser should open to http://127.0.0.1:5076

-Alternatively you can use a docker container: docker run -p <localport>:5076 -v <localdatafolder>:/data -v <localtorrentsfolder>:/torrents theotherp/nzbhydra2 TODO:Register and verify
+Alternatively you can use a docker container: docker run -p <localport>:5076 -v <localdatafolder>:/data -v <localtorrentsfolder>:/torrents theotherp/nzbhydra2 <arguments> TODO:Register and verify

 The java executable is expected to be in the PATH.
 If it's not and you can't/won't put it there you need to provide the full path via <tt>--java</tt> paramater